NunoSempere/clarivoyance/list/index.md

 - ★★★ (UF) Will there be a point in time where a) over 70% of labour in the US as performed in 2023 has been automated, but b) no one AI model is spending more than 5% of total AI compute?
   - See the "recurring terms" section for an operationalization of automating over 70% of labour.

-- ★★★ (UF) In [year], what fraction of US work hours will be spent iteracting with an AI?
+- ★★★ (UF) In [year], what fraction of US work hours will be spent interacting with an AI?
   - Communicating, giving feedback, following orders, giving orders, etc. to AIs.

 - ★★ % chance that we will have a superhuman oracle/tool AI before we have superhuman agents [we could refer forecasters to Bostrom's Superintelligence for definitions of these terms.]

-- ★★ By 2028 will all top labs (defined as last training run used an amount of compute within 2 OOM of currently largest ever run) prevent users from turning cutting-edge (say, the labs 2 most recent) LLMs into components of agents, via writing programmes which ask the LLM to write a program to accomplish a task, and then run that program?
+- ★★ By 2028 will all top labs (defined as last training run used an amount of compute within 2 OOM of currently largest ever run) prevent users from turning cutting-edge (say, the labs 2 most recent) LLMs into components of agents, via writing programs which ask the LLM to write a program to accomplish a task, and then run that program?

 - ★★ By 2030/2035/2040/2045/2050 will an AI set up purely to be a question answering tool try to steal more resources, or otherwise manipulate the world outside itself, in order to be better answer a question?